freebasic/fbfrog/readme.txt

   supported target (DOS/Linux/Windows, x86/x86_64) and merges all these APIs together into the final binding.
-If you need to override this (for example if your .h files don't support DOS and have an #error statement for this case), then use -nodefaultscript and specify the needed targets manually (see include/fbfrog/default.fbfrog for an example).
+If you need to override this (for example if your .h files don't support DOS and have an #error statement for this case), then use -target and specify the needed targets manually.

 Compiling: